Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

    - **Validation Behavior:**

      - Quantity < MOQ: show error, disable checkout
-     - Quantity >= MOQ: clear error, enable checkout
+     - Quantity is greater than or equal to MOQ: clear error, enable checkout
      - Error persists until quantity corrected or item removed

    - **Edge Cases:**
      - If MOQ changes while item in cart: re-validate all cart items
-     - If MOQ is disabled: remove all validations (treat as MOQ = 1)
+     - If MOQ is disabled: remove all validations (treat as MOQ equals 1)
      - Empty cart: no validation needed

 **Benefits After Implementation:**